Bloomin’ Brands (NASDAQ:BLMN) Updates Q2 2023 Earnings Guidance

-Bloomin’ Brands (NASDAQ:BLMN – Get Rating) updated its second quarter 2023 earnings guidance on Friday.
+Bloomin’ Brands (NASDAQ:BLMN – Get Rating) issued an update on its second quarter 2023 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.62-$0.67 for the period, compared to the consensus earnings per share estimate of $0.66.
 The company issued revenue guidance of -.
 Bloomin’ Brands also updated its FY 2023 guidance to $2.91-$3.00 EPS.

 Bloomin’ Brands Stock Down 0.8 %

-In other news, Director Elizabeth A. Smith sold 64,295 shares of the business’s stock in a transaction on Wednesday, February 22nd.
-The shares were sold at an average price of $27.89, for a total transaction of $1,793,187.55.
-Following the sale, the director now directly owns 243,594 shares of the company’s stock, valued at $6,793,836.66.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Corporate insiders own 4.18% of the company’s stock.
+In other news, Director Elizabeth A. Smith sold 64,295 shares of the company’s stock in a transaction on Wednesday, February 22nd.
+The stock was sold at an average price of $27.89, for a total value of $1,793,187.55.
+Following the completion of the sale, the director now directly owns 243,594 shares in the company, valued at approximately $6,793,836.66.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+4.18% of the stock is currently owned by company insiders.

 Institutional Investors Weigh In On Bloomin’ Brands

-A number of large investors have recently made changes to their positions in the stock.
-Advisor Group Holdings Inc. grew its holdings in shares of Bloomin’ Brands by 6.2% during the first quarter.
-Advisor Group Holdings Inc. now owns 9,030 shares of the restaurant operator’s stock valued at $198,000 after buying an additional 525 shares during the last quarter.
-Rockefeller Capital Management L.P. lifted its position in Bloomin’ Brands by 31.9% during the fourth quarter.
-Rockefeller Capital Management L.P. now owns 2,303 shares of the restaurant operator’s stock valued at $46,000 after purchasing an additional 557 shares during the period.
-PNC Financial Services Group Inc. lifted its position in Bloomin’ Brands by 10.5% during the first quarter.
-PNC Financial Services Group Inc. now owns 7,339 shares of the restaurant operator’s stock valued at $160,000 after purchasing an additional 700 shares during the period.
-Yousif Capital Management LLC lifted its position in Bloomin’ Brands by 1.7% during the first quarter.
-Yousif Capital Management LLC now owns 64,715 shares of the restaurant operator’s stock valued at $1,420,000 after purchasing an additional 1,060 shares during the period.
-Finally, Captrust Financial Advisors lifted its position in Bloomin’ Brands by 39.4% during the first quarter.
-Captrust Financial Advisors now owns 4,079 shares of the restaurant operator’s stock valued at $89,000 after purchasing an additional 1,153 shares during the period.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Advisor Group Holdings Inc. increased its stake in Bloomin’ Brands by 6.2% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 9,030 shares of the restaurant operator’s stock worth $198,000 after buying an additional 525 shares in the last quarter.
+PNC Financial Services Group Inc. grew its position in shares of Bloomin’ Brands by 10.5% during the first quarter.
+PNC Financial Services Group Inc. now owns 7,339 shares of the restaurant operator’s stock valued at $160,000 after purchasing an additional 700 shares in the last quarter.
+Bank of Montreal Can lifted its holdings in shares of Bloomin’ Brands by 32.2% in the 1st quarter.
+Bank of Montreal Can now owns 46,261 shares of the restaurant operator’s stock valued at $1,011,000 after acquiring an additional 11,273 shares during the last quarter.
+MetLife Investment Management LLC lifted its holdings in shares of Bloomin’ Brands by 51.1% in the 1st quarter.
+MetLife Investment Management LLC now owns 48,735 shares of the restaurant operator’s stock valued at $1,069,000 after acquiring an additional 16,472 shares during the last quarter.
+Finally, Rhumbline Advisers lifted its stake in Bloomin’ Brands by 3.5% in the first quarter.
+Rhumbline Advisers now owns 221,589 shares of the restaurant operator’s stock worth $4,862,000 after purchasing an additional 7,561 shares during the last quarter.

 Bloomin’ Brands Company Profile